Skip to main content

 Mistakes that render a backup useless

-- Only back up files, not the system.
-Reinstalling Windows / macOS and reconfiguring every program takes a day — a system image cuts that by 10.
+3. Only back up files, not the system.
+Reinstalling Windows / macOS and reconfiguring every program takes a day - a system image lets you be back up and running far faster.

-- Not encrypting the backup.
+5. Not encrypting the backup.
 If the external drive is stolen, your data is accessible without a password.
 Enable encryption (EaseUS Todo Backup, BitLocker, FileVault).
+And if the external drive you backup to starts misbehaving, work through recover a corrupted external hard drive before trusting it with another scheduled job.

 Seven-day action plan